kartikperisetla/kartikperisetla.github.io/_posts/2021-02-10-retrieval-augmented-language-model-pre-training.markdown

 <h3>Background & Experiment Setup</h3>
 <p align="justify">
-    Language Model pre-training has been used to learn useful representations of language from unlabeld text. pre-trained model is then fine-tuned to perform the downstream task.
+    Language Model pre-training has been used to learn useful representations of language from unlabeled text. pre-trained model is then fine-tuned to perform the downstream task.
 Model parameters are essentially updated in this fine-tuning stage on top of learned representations at pre-training stage.
 Masked-Language-Model(MLM) is used as pre-training variant in this paper.
 One key difference or extension in this paper is that - Authors use different variant of masking - like Salient span masking which we will discuss further.
     <br/>
     I believe the readers are familiar with task of Open-domain question answering.
 Authors have choosen this task in order to see what knowledge has been incorporated in model parameters.
-The typical architecture of Question-Answering systems utilitize a two staged appraoch: retrieve relevant documents and extract an answer from the document.
+The typical architecture of Question-Answering systems utilize a two staged appraoch: retrieve relevant documents and extract an answer from the document.
 They key idea in this paper extends this two staged approach with language model pre-trainig.
 </p>
 <h3>Key Contributions</h3>
 <p align="justify">